Complete Ricci solitons via estimates on the soliton potential: Applications

-at the singular orbit, where $C$ is the constant appearing in the conservation law \eqref{GeneralConservationLaw}.
+where $C$ is the constant appearing in the conservation law \eqref{GeneralConservationLaw}.
 Higher regularity of the solution then follows from elliptic regularity, cf. \cite{BuzanoInitialValueSolitons}.
 In particular, any solution is uniquely determined by fixing $\bar{f} > 0$ and $C \leq 0$ and if $C=0$ the trajectory is automatically Einstein.
 Recall that according to results of Chen \cite{ChenStrongUniquenessRF} any {\em complete} steady and expanding Ricci soliton with $u(0)=0$ necessarily satisfies $C \leq 0.$